Computer Networks

 Computer Networking

-Once the components and structure of the network have been determined, the next step is the configuration of computer networking.
-This involves setting up network parameters, such as IP addresses and subnets, and configuring routing tables.
 Remember that security is paramount, especially when connecting to the Internet, an untrusted network with a lot of malicious activity.
 Firewalls help you create boundaries and secure zones for your networks.
-Different firewall types exist for the different network parts, creating a layered approach to security.
+Different firewall types exist for the other network parts, making a layered approach to security.

 Once the computer networking is completed, the next step is to test the network.
 This can be done using tools such as network analyzers, which can detect any errors or issues present.
 You can conduct manual tests using Internet Control Message Protocol (ICMP) protocols, such as ping and traceroute.
 Testing for performance is only half of the pictures.
 It’s also imperative to regularly monitor the network for potential security vulnerabilities.
 So, you must have antivirus software, a computer firewall, and other endpoint security controls.